-Why do I need a sale and where a sale a sale and where a
+Why do I need a sale and purchase agreement?

 A sale and purchase agreement provides certainty to both the buyer and the seller as it sets out in writing all the agreed terms and conditions.
-It is a legally binding contract.
+It is a legally binding contract